 Pick up from Ljubljana airport and transfer to Ljubljana.
-In late afternoon or evening we do a 2-hours guided tour of Ljubljana, a city which in 2015 was given the Bronze Access City Award.
+In late afternoon or evening we do a 2-hours guided tour of Ljubljana, a city which in 2015 was given the Bronze Access City Award and a 2018 Silver Access City Award.
 We walk around the city center that was highly denoted by the Slovenian architect Jože Plečnik and take the funicular up to Ljubljana Castle.

 A day trip to the Štajerska (Styria) region.
 In the morning, we will drive across the Črnivec Pass to the Upper Savinja Valley.
 The region sits in the middle of the mountains but still has some influences from Štajerska which can be seen in the warm and welcoming locals.
 We visit the Mozirski gaj flower park, the largest of this kind in Slovenia.
 From there we will take a short ride to the Logarska Valley, one of the most beautiful glacial valleys in Slovenia.
 After lunch with some local specialties in the Logarska Valley we will take the opportunity to walk along the trail of which one part is accessible for wheelchair users.
 On the way back we will drive through Austria to Jezersko and back to Ljubljana.